sudara/stitches/README.md

 This is called when a track is finished.
 It does not rely on the somewhat sketchy nature of `<audio>` tag events fired from the browser, it will fire approximately 200ms near the end of the track.

 `track:seeked`
 This is called after a track has successfully seeked and is playing again.
-Note that `track:playing` will not call after seek unless the track was stopped at the point of seeking.
+Note that `track:playing` will not fire.

 `track:registerListen`
 After 15% of the track has been played, this fires.
 This is a good place to hook into for play stats.